Kijuana Nige: 5 Fast Facts You Need to Know

 Foerster graduated from Colorado State in 1982 after playing as a center for the Rams for four seasons.
 He was originally a walk-on, but earned a scholarship during his sophomore year, according to the Dolphins’ website.
 After college, he coached for Colorado State, Stanford and the University of Minnesota before going to the NFL as an assistant.

-Foerster was married to Michelle Massey Foerster, as of 2010, according to his father’s obituary.
+Foerster was married to Michelle Massey Foerster as of 2010, according to a family member’s obituary.
 It is not clear if he is still married, or if he was married when the video was recorded.
 He has three children, two sons and a daughter.

 Leave a Reply